David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 If you want to make the best possible progress from the work you do in the gym, you need to be following an effective training program.
 But apart from that, you also need to eat the right diet and take steps to ensure you recover properly as well.

 So here are my top 20 muscle building tips to help you to do just that.

 1. Beginners/early intermediates should do full-body workouts.

 2. Late intermediate/advanced trainees should do a sensible body part split.

 If you want to get big and strong, an upper/lower split is the most effective routine to accomplish that.
 But if you prefer more of a bodybuilding type approach, the push/pull/legs split, or the opposing muscle groups split are both excellent, time-proven methods of training that are certain to give you excellent results.
 But compound exercises should still be the main focus of your training.

 3. You should only train three or four days per week.

 4. If you train four days per week you should never train more than two days in a row.

 You could do Monday, Wednesday, Friday and Saturday; or Monday, Tuesday, Thursday and Saturday; or even Monday, Tuesday, Thursday and Friday – or whatever best fits in with your schedule.
 But make sure you always have a day off after training two days in a row.

 5. Aim to add weight to the bar over time.

-Progressive overload is the No. 1 requirement for successful long-term muscle hypertrophy.
+Progressive overload is the number 1 requirement for successful long-term muscle hypertrophy.
 If you get stronger you will get bigger – as long as you eat a good diet that provides you with a calorie surplus and sufficient protein.

 6. Do sets of 5 – 8 reps most of the time.

 This is the best rep range for most people to build size, together with a good deal of strength.
 2 – 4 work sets of each exercise will usually be enough.

 7. Sometimes do lower reps to build more strength.